Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 The poet uses the anaphora of "nor" to stress how all the traditional motivations of soldiers do not influence his decisions.
 He is nor being forced to fight by the law
-He is not driven by a sense of duty, doing what is right He is not influenced by other people: politicians "public men" and "cheerign"
+He is not driven by a sense of duty, doing what is right He is not influenced by other people: politicians "public men" and "cheering crowds."